 During the 2009-2010 World Rugby Sevens Series and parts of 2011, Zach represented the Men’s Eagles Sevens team.
 He also played for the Falcons in the South American tour to Chile and Argentina in 2015.

 Zach also played for the Eagles XVs and has two caps as Eagles No. 437.
-He made his debut against Tonga at Colwyn Bay on November 17, 2012, starting at fullback.
+He made his debut against Tonga at Colwyn Bay on November 17, 2012, starting as a fullback.
 He also played the following week against Romania in Bucharest as a reserve.